 FAQs About Goechala Pass

 Q2.
-Do I need tents or sleeping bags?
+Do I need to bring tents or sleeping bags?

 Q3.
 Will my phone work?